VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/long-running-tasks.md

 In case of error row will be highlighted with pink and the message will be shown as row's ToolTip

-## JobвЂ™s execution trace
+## Jobs execution trace

-Each job reports its activity (start, stop, error) to the Windows Diagnostic event sourceВ  named вЂњVirtoCommerce.Sceduler.TraceвЂќ.
+Each job reports its activity (start, stop, error) to the Windows Diagnostic event source  named `VirtoCommerce.Sceduler.Trace`.
 You can manage trace level using standard System.Diagnostic options e.g. disabling activity logging by setting switchValue from All to Error:

 ```
 <source name ="VirtoCommerce.ScheduleService.Trace" switchValue="Error">
 ```

-However because of all events go throw VirtoCommerce ITraceContext context , there is the possibility to manage jobвЂ™s tracing individually.
+However because of all events go throw VirtoCommerce ITraceContext context , there is the possibility to manage jobs tracing individually.

 This will disable activity reporting for all entities except GenerateSearchIndexWork.